straz/artificialtrust/_articles/diseases.md

 them accountable.

 But when a patient presents with a life-threatening disease, we separate treatment from justice.
+We strive to treat disease, regardless of whether we can allocate personal blame for it.

 When a child gets sick, we generally don't say it was the child's fault, or that it was "poorly designed."
-We strive to treat the disease, regardless of whether we can allocate personal blame for it.
+When many people get sick in the same manner, we try to find root causes to protect the group's condition, as much as the individual's.
 We make an effort to prevent the disease from happening in the first place, and hopefully eliminate it from our population.

 ### Medicine for AI's sake